 Farmacy, 74 Westbourne Grove, W2 5SH.

-Everything served at Gallery Cafe is vegan, and that includes the gluten-free banana pancake stack on the brunch menu, served Friday to Sunday 8.30am-5pm.
-The pancakes are topped with coconut yoghurt, fresh berries, caramelised nuts and agave syrup, with either berry compote or poached apple.
+Everything served at The Gallery Cafe is vegan, and that includes the gluten-free pancakes on the breakfast menu, served 9am-12pm Monday-Friday, and 9am-1pm at weekends.
+The American-style pancakes are topped with coconut yoghurt, toasted almonds and agave syrup, with either berry compote or poached apple.